 #3: You Need to Build a Mobile App to Accompany Your Website Fast

 Nowadays, it’s customary to have a mobile app to complement a website, and this is particularly true for eCommerce stores.
 There are several ways to achieve this:

 - You can build two separate native apps for Android and iOS.
 This is an expensive and time-consuming option.

 - You can build an app to work on both iOS and Android by using mobile frameworks like React Native.

 React Native certainly has its own specific features.
-For instance, it uses no HTML code.
-However, it follows the same architectural principles as its older brother.
+For instance, it uses no HTML.
+However, it follows the same architectural principles as its elder brother.
 As a result, you can quickly have a mobile app that is almost indistinguishable from an Android or iOS app.